About

 It is in their everyday lives and memories that we anchor important questions about heritage, development, security, and mobility.

-This collaborative research project is organised by Prof. Dr. Kenny Cupersfrom the Critical Urbanisms program at the University of Basel, in close collaboration with the Lamu Youth Alliance and with the support of the Shungwaya Welfare Association, Lamu Museums, Sites and Monuments (NMK), Lamu Women Alliance, and Save Lamu.
+This collaborative research project is organised by Prof. Dr. Kenny Cupers and coordinated since 2024 by Dr. Maren Larsen from the Critical Urbanisms program at the University of Basel, in close collaboration with the Lamu Youth Alliance (LYA) and with the support of the Shungwaya Welfare Association, Lamu Museums, Sites and Monuments (NMK), Lamu Women Alliance, and Save Lamu.

-The project brought together eight students from Basel and eight researchers from the Lamu Youth Alliance to work for six weeks, between 25 March and 4 May 2023.
+In 2023, the project brought together eight students from Basel and eight researchers from the LYA.

 Researchers: Ruth Lozi, Ahmed Adhan, Ambarin Sultana, Hajj Shee, Aziz Ali Shiekh, Florence Alder, Gadsiah Ibrahim, Maeva Yersin, Nancy Wachira, Nasir AbuBakr, Tanja Meier, Cristina de Lucas, Nasba Mohamed, Amina Omar, Munib Rehman, Isabella Pamplona.